 A good white paper, if carefully distributed, has a high likelihood of going viral within web3 communities and gaining a great deal of attention.

 In addition to broadcasting your intent with your Web3 project, a solid white paper also serves to add legitimacy to a project in a landscape that is otherwise filled with a great deal of skepticism for those who don’t have a track record to substantiate their ambitions.

 By setting the groundwork in your white paper, the community can peer-review your project, provide feedback in real-time, and ultimately gauge their alignment with it, as well as the need for the project in the community and its likelihood to succeed.

-Considering that nearly all of Web3 communities are built on the back of Bitcoin, we would be remiss if we didn’t mention the coins themselves as the tools that they are (or can be) for building communities in the new web.
+Considering that nearly all Web3 communities are built on the back of Bitcoin, we would be remiss if we didn’t mention the coins themselves as the tools they are (or can be) for nurturing growth in the new web.

 While it may seem foreign to attempt to build a community based around what many believe is just “digital money” there is a decent amount of depth to the situation that might be missed at first glance, as well as a variety of token types that aren’t created or utilized expressly for their store of value – but that’s a good place to start.

 As mentioned, building community around “digital money” may seem counterintuitive, but the reality is that there are nearly ten thousand individual cryptocurrencies currently in existence, many of which have robust communities built around them, and have forked off of either Bitcoin or Ethereum (the two major ecosystems for blockchain).